Skip to content

 thr_noise float

-threshold used in the test to determine if a couple (base,peak) is significant: data[peak(z)] data[base(z)] >= thr_noise * noise(z).
+threshold used in the test to determine if a couple (base,peak) is significant: data[peak(z)] data[base(z)] >= thr_noise * noise(z) (only for 'vg' method).

 5.0